Ebou Adams: Derby County

 On 17 July 2024, Adams joined Derby County on a permanent basis for an undisclosed transfer fee, signing a three-year contract.
 On 24 August 2024, Adams scored his first goal of the 2024–25 season in the second minute of a 2-1 loss to Watford at Vicarage Road.
 On 14 September 2024, Adams missed an open goal in the 97th minute of a 1-0 home victory over former club Cardiff City.
 Derby head coach Paul Warne called the miss "hilarious" and reminded him of Ronny Rosenthal's infamous miss for Liverpool against Aston Villa in September 1992.
 Adams was one Derby's best performers in the first two months of the 2024–25 season, with his strengths being his sheer work rate he gives to team, which flaws in his passing game may negate at times.
 In February 2025, new Derby head coach John Eustace named Adams as Derby's captain.
 On 23 April 2025, at The Derby County Supporters' Club awards dinner, Adams was announced as their 2024/25 Player of the Year.
 Each branch of the Supporters' Club ran their own polls on their top performer for Derby throughout the campaign, with the Adams receiving the most votes.
 One week later, Adams won the Jack Stamps Trophy and the Men's Player's Players of the Season award.
 Adams played 46 times for Derby during the 2024–25 season, 44 times in the league with six goals scored as Derby successfully fought off relegation back to League One.

 Ahead of the 2025–26 season, Adams was named as the new full-time captain of Derby County, after the departure of Nathaniel Mendez-Laing, a role which had filled from February 2025, when Mendez-Laing lost his place in the Derby starting 11.
 In September 2025, Adams was replaced in the role by new signing Lewis Travis, with head coach Eustace praising the way Adams accepted this change of captaincy, Adams took on the role of vice-captain.
+Adams played 26 times in Derby's first team during the season, scoring one goal, 23 of the appearances were in league matches.
+In a two-year spell at Derby, Adams played 89 times for Derby, scoring 8 goals.

+Portsmouth

+On 16 January 2026, Adams signed for fellow Championship club Portsmouth on a two-and-a-half year deal for an undisclosed fee, reported to be £500,000.
+On 25 January 2026, he scored his first goal for the club in a 1–1 draw at home to rivals Southampton in the South Coast derby.
+The week after, on 31 January 2026, Adams scored his second goal in a Portsmouth shirt, in a 3–0 home win over West Bromwich Albion.